“Even if we all exercised the same, our bodies would still look different” – The Wellful

-Everyday we are surrounded by messaging.
+Everyday we are surrounded by messaging about the ‘ideal body type’.
 We hear from one source that we should be eating a certain way, and from another, that they’ve found the ultimate fitness routine and we need to do it too.
 We see messaging that suggests we can achieve anything, or any body type, as long as we commit.
 And while I don’t want to shatter your childhood dreams of anything being possible, there are certain things that our body’s are not able to do, no matter how many workouts, supplements, or meal plans we complete.

 How do you define ‘health’?

 Think about this.
 What is your definition of health?
 Does it mean carrying groceries easier?
 Does it mean eating a balanced diet that contains a range of nutrients and foods?
-Does it involve a certain body type?
+Does it involve a certain, ‘ideal body type’?
 Does it involve moving throughout the week?
 Does it involve feeling comfortable in your own skin?

 There is not ONE definition of health.
 Health is made up of many components, many of which are unable to be detected by looking at a person.